ministryofjustice/laa-portal-stabilisation-prototype/README.md

 ## Introduction
 The LAA Online Portal (Portal) is the Identity and Access Management (IDAM) solution for the LAA.
 It controls authentication and authorisation to most LAA web applications.
 Users of the Portal include both internal LAA staff and external solicitors (providers of legal aid).

+## Running the app locally
+### Prerequisites

+- Ensure you have the latest version of the repository pulled from GitHub.

+- You need a valid MoJ DEVL External email address for Entra ID authentication.
+This email will be used for validation.
+  - If you do not have one, reach out to an Entra admin in the #laa-portal-stabilisation-tech Slack channel.

+### Obtaining Client Credentials

+- The client secret and client ID are available in the Entra UI:

+  - Path: App registrations > laa-portal-oidc-playground > Certificates & secrets.

+- If you do not have the necessary permissions to view the client ID and secret, request them from an Entra admin.

+### Configuring the Application

+- The client ID and client secret properties are stored in the application.properties file, like so:

+    `spring.security.oauth2.client.registration.azure.client-id=${AZURE_CLIENT_ID}`
+    `spring.security.oauth2.client.registration.azure.client-secret=${AZURE_CLIENT_SECRET}`

+- However, the actual values should be set as environment variables within the application configuration.

+- *Note: Do not update the application.properties file with the raw client ID and secret.*